Sonja Henie: Personal life

-Henie was married three times: to Dan Topping (1940–1946), Winthrop Gardiner Jr. (1949–1956), and Niels Onstad (1956–1969), a Norwegian shipping magnate and art patron.
+Henie was married three times: to Dan Topping (1940–1946), Winthrop Gardiner Jr. (1949–1956), and Niels Onstad (1956–1969; her death), a Norwegian shipping magnate and art patron.
 After her retirement in 1956, Henie and Onstad settled in Oslo and accumulated a large collection of modern art that formed the basis for the Henie Onstad Art Centre at Høvikodden in Bærum near Oslo.

 She studied in Oslo together with Martin Stixrud and Erna Andersen who was her competitor and skate club member.

 Henie was diagnosed with chronic lymphocytic leukemia in the mid-1960s.
 She died of the disease at age 57 in 1969 in an ambulance plane flight from Paris to Oslo.
 She is buried with Onstad in Oslo on the hilltop overlooking the Henie Onstad Art Centre.